Mechsoft-Limited/iniswap-document/get-started/connection-guide.md

 ![](<../.gitbook/assets/image (69).png>)

 1. Type "iniswap" into the search field and start the search.
-The top result will be the iniswap exchange.
+The top result will be the Iniswap exchange.
 Tap to enter it.
 2. You wallet will ask you to connect.
 Tap **Connect** to connect to iniswap.

 ![](<../.gitbook/assets/image (66).png>)